RectifiedHR: Enable Efficient High-Resolution Synthesis via Energy Rectification: Supplementary

 \subsection{Applying \textit{RectifiedHR} to Stable Diffusion 3}

 To validate the effectiveness of our method on a transformer-based diffusion model, we apply it to \texttt{stable-diffusion-3-medium} using the \texttt{diffusers} library.
-As shown in Fig.~\ref{fig:sd3}, we compare the qualitative results of our method with those of direct inference at a resolution of $2048 \times 2048$.
-It can be observed that direct inference introduces grid artifacts and object deformations, whereas our method partially mitigates and corrects these issues.
+As shown in Tab.~\ref{tab:sd3_}, we provide additional quantitative results on SD3 (50 images, 2048×2048), and the test results mainly include CLIP-Score~\citep{clipscore} and DEQA-Score~\citep{deqa}.